edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

 Congratulations!
 You now have a full EdgeX deployment reading data from a (virtual) device and publishing it to an MQTT broker in the cloud, and you were able to control your device through commands into EdgeX.

 It's time to continue your journey by reading the [Introduction](../../index.md) to EdgeX Foundry, what it is and how it's built.
-From there you can take the [Walkthrough](../../walk-through/Ch-Walkthrough.md) to learn how the microservices work together to control devices and read data from them as you just did.
+From there you can take the [Walkthrough](../../walk-through/Ch-Walkthrough.md) to learn how the micro services work together to control devices and read data from them as you just did.